gaetan-denis/blog/README.md

 ## Overview

-In this blog, I will publish articles on various topics related to web development, programming, technology, and other subjects that interest me.
-My goal is to learn, share, and engage with fellow technology enthusiasts.
+In this blog, I will publish articles on various topics related to music, hiking in Belgium, and learning the Walloon language.
+My goal is to learn, share, and engage with fellow enthusiasts in these areas while applying the techniques I've learned in my web developer curriculum.

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript
-- Framework (if using one, such as React, Vue.js, etc.)
-- Other technologies or tools (database, content management system, etc.)

 ## How to Run Locally